spco/git-novice/_episodes/09-conflict.md

 ~~~
 {: .output}

-and then push the change to GitHub:
+and then push the change to Bitbucket:

 ~~~
 $ git add mars.txt